Language is hierarchically structured: That is, words in sentences fall naturally into groups.

 The big walrus with the yellow flower --- searches the forest for the hip young female of his dreams.

-That first part of the sentence is the noun phrase. we could, as we have discussed, replace that all with one simple little 'he' (or it, if you prefer).
+That first part of the sentence is the noun phrase.
+We could replace that all with one simple little 'he' (or it, if you prefer).

 He searches the forest for the hip young female of his dreams.